fmay/ocr-python-1/.guides/sections.md

 ### Task B

-Change the program so it says `Pleased to meet you.``
+Change the program so it says `Pleased to meet you.`.

 ### Task C